netbrain/zwift/README.md

   - Pair your computer to the device using `adb pair` [documentation](https://developer.android.com/studio/command-line/adb#wireless-android11-command-line)
     - `./srccpy.sh adb pair ip:port`  [see my container solution](https://github.com/netbrain/dockerfiles/tree/master/scrcpy)
-  - Mirror the android device screen onto your linux screen using scrcpy.
+  - Mirror the android device screen onto your linux screen using `scrcpy`.
     - `./srccpy.sh scrcpy --tcpip=ip:port`
-  - If you require sound aswell, there's also a [sndcpy](https://github.com/rom1v/sndcpy) project (doesn't support wireless though, but the abovementioned can be modified to use usb)
+  - If you require sound as well, there's also a [sndcpy](https://github.com/rom1v/sndcpy) project (doesn't support wireless though, but the aforementioned can be modified to use usb)
 - Using [redroid](https://hub.docker.com/r/redroid/redroid) to install zwift apk onto a android emulator (not tested)
-- Using a virual machine with pci passthrough
+- Using a virtual machine with pci passthrough
   - <https://looking-glass.io/>
   - <https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF>
-  - <https://github.com/VGPU-Community-Drivers/vGPU-Unlock-patcher> (if you have a nvidia card you can eat your cake, and have it too by creating vgpus for vm's that leverage the host gpu, no dedicated gpu required)
+  - <https://github.com/VGPU-Community-Drivers/vGPU-Unlock-patcher> (if you have a nvidia card you can eat your cake, and have it too by creating `vgpus` for vm's that leverage the host gpu, no dedicated gpu required)

 ## ⭐ Star History (for fun and giggles)